Formality and Kontsevich--Duflo type theorems for Lie pairs: Formality theorem for Lie pairs

 Given a MC element $\omega$ of an $L_\infty$ structure $Q$ on a graded vector space $\frakg$, there is a new $L_\infty$ algebra structure $Q_{\omega}$ on $\frakg$ called tangent $L_\infty$ algebra \cite{MR2062626}: the Taylor coefficients of $Q_{\omega}$ satisfy

-In general, the convergence of the summations above is an issue that has to be addressed.
+In general, the convergence of the summations in Equations~\eqref{eq:Paris} and~\eqref{eq:Athens} is an issue that has to be addressed.
+For instance, the summations converge for $L_\infty$ algebras equipped with complete (descending) filtrations --- see \cite{MR3323983} for more details on this issue.
 However, if $\frakg$ is a dgla with differential $d$ and Lie bracket $[-,-]$, the sums are finite and the tangent $L_\infty$ algebra is again a dgla with the same bracket but with the modified differential $d_\omega = d+[\omega,-]$.

 We use the symbol $T_\omega\frakg$ to distinguish the tangent $L_\infty$ algebra at $\omega$ from the original $L_\infty$ algebra $\frakg$.

 Given an $L_\infty$ morphism of dglas $\kont:\frakg\to\frakg'$ and a MC element $\omega$ of $\frakg$, consider the element $\kont(\omega)$ of $\frakg'$ defined by